technomad01/Vscode-extension-practice/README.md

 # helloworld README

-This is the README for your extension "helloworld".
-After writing up a brief description, we recommend including the following sections.
+This is a practice run of building a Vscode extension and attaching a Go and Java debugger.

 ## Features